-- (a)-A land trust or similar conservation-oriented non-profit organization with legal authority to accept such easements.
-The non-profit organization must be organization must be a nonprofit corporation in good legal standing and the conveyance instruments must contain all appropriate provision for retransfer in the event the organization becomes unable or chooses to not carry out its functions; or - (b).
-A governmental entity with the authority to pursue goals compatible with the purposes of this Oordinance.
-If the entity accepting the easement is not the Town, Town, then a third-party right of enforcement granted to favoring the Town may be included in the easement. - (2) A permanent restrictive covenant for conservation purposes in favor granted to of a governmental entity. - (3) An equivalent legal tool, if approved by the Town that provides permanent protection such as a Home Owners' Association.
+(a) A land trust or similar conservation-oriented nonprofit organization with legal authority to accept such easements.
+The nonprofit organization must be in good legal standing and the conveyance instruments must contain all appropriate provision for retransfer in the event the organization becomes unable or chooses to not carry out its functions; or

+(b) A governmental entity with the authority to pursue goals compatible with the purposes of this Ordinance.
+If the entity accepting the easement is not the Town, then a third-party right of enforcement granted to the Town may be included in the easement.

+(2) A permanent restrictive covenant for conservation purposes granted to a governmental entity.

+(3) An equivalent legal tool, if approved by the Town that provides permanent protection such as a Homeowners Association.

-The instrument of permanent protection must include clear restrictions on the use of open space and must include all restrictions contained in this ordinance, as well as any further restrictions the applicant chooses to place on the use of the open space.
-All legal instruments provided shall be subject to review by the Planning Board and the Town Attorney for compliance with the requirements of this Ordinance.
+The instrument of permanent protection must include clear restrictions on the use of Common Open Space open space and must include all restrictions contained in this ordinance, as well as any further restrictions the Applicant chooses to place on the use of the-Common Open Spaceopen space. -All legal instruments provided shall be subject to review by the Planning Board and the Town Attorney for compliance with the requirements of this Ordinance.
 In addition, the Applicant shall submit for review and approval all homeowners association documents, including a declaration of covenants and restrictions and a draft deed that incorporates the declaration of covenants and restrictions and includes a requirement for lot owner membership in the homeowners association.